katugtug/WarlordsOfErehwonRules/4e/encounter-modifiers.md

 2. **Melting Treasure** The party must fill their pockets quickly as the temple collapses around them.
 What do they take?
 Will they take too much to be able to escape ?

+16. **Illumination** - One part or all parts of the encounter area either have dim light or darkness.
+Provide a method, with actions, to add illumination.

+17. **Chandelier / Scaffolding** - The fight takes places with a few pieces of heavy equipment dangling over the battlefield.